informedcitizenry/6502.Net/README.md

 <table>
 <tr><td><b>Name</b></td><td><code>.string</code></td></tr>
 <tr><td><b>Alias</b></td><td>None</td></tr>
 <tr><td><b>Definition</b></td><td>Insert a string into the assembly.
 Multiple arguments can be passed, with a null only inserted at the end of the argument list.
 If <code>?</code> is passed then the data is an uninitialized byte.
-Enclosed text is assembled as string-literal while expressions are assembled to the minimum number of bytes required for storage, in little-endian byte order.
-The text encoding can be controlled using the <code>.enc</code> directive.
-By default text is treated as ASCII.</td></tr>
+Enclosed text is assembled as string-literal while expressions are assembled to the minimum number of bytes required for storage, in little-endian byte order.</td></tr>
 <tr><td><b>Arguments</b></td><td><code>value[, value[, ...]</code></td></tr>
 <tr><td><b>Example</b></td><td>
 <pre>